Vocals, Guitars, Keyboards, Production

 The Smash Hits article from 1980 states that Tony was married and his wife was expecting a baby at the time (Maria Mansfield is credited on the sleeve of 'From A to B' - whether this is Tony M's wife is unconfirmed).
 It is believed Tony had a daughter, and that she was destined to sing on the New Musik follow-up project titled 'e-Musik'.
 Tony's younger brother Lee featured occasionally on New Musik's output, most notably the dialogue that closes 'On Islands'.

 In 1989 he formed a label 100% Love Records Limited.
 There were some released from this label, most prominently The 2's 'Lovin You / We Is 1'.
-Further information on this label is sketch and we believe it is no longer in operation.
+Further information on this label is sketchy and we believe it is no longer in operation.

 More concrete background information is difficult to track down as Tony was, and still is, notoriously reclusive.
 Even during the New Musik peak it was clear he viewed any sort of publicity as a "necessary evil", and was much more at home locked in the studio crafting sounds.
 After the New Musik days Tony increasingly withdrew from the limelight to the point where, nowadays, even the smallest scraps of contemporary comment have faded, a situation which has only added to the mystique of a man many people still admire and idolise on so many levels.